Islam in Uttar Pradesh: Later history

 The British rulers created a class of feudal landowners who were generally referred to as zamindars, and in Awadh as taluqdars.
-Many of these large landowners provided patronage to the arts and funded many of the early Muslim educational institutions.
+Some of these landowners provided patronage to the arts and funded a number of the early Muslim educational institutions.
 A major educational institution was the Aligarh Muslim University, which gave its name to the Aligarh movement.
 Under the guidance of Sir Sayyid Ahmed Khan, the Urdu speaking Muslim elite sought to retain their position of political and administrative importance by reconciling their Mughal and Islamic culture with English education.
 A somewhat different educational movement was led by the Ulema of Deoband, who founded a religious school or Dar-ul-Uloom designed to revitalize Islamic learning.
 The aim of the Deobandis, as the movement became known as was to purge the Muslims of all strata of traditions and customs that were claimed to be Hindu.
 Most of the early proselytization was concentrated in the Doab region where Deoband is located, which was home to a number of peasant castes, such as the Rajput Muslim, Gujjar, Tyagi and Jat, who had maintained a number of pre-Islamic customs.
 A reaction to the growth of the Deobandi movement was the rise of the Barelvi sub-sect, which was much more tolerant of the customs and traditions of the local population.
 However, the Barelvis under Ahmed Raza Khan Barelvi opposed Hindu-Muslim unity, declaring that the Quran forbade friendship with disbelievers, warning that this could result in Muslims losing their identity.
 He opposed the Deobandi leaders for their political cooperation with Hindu figures, such as Gandhi.
 According to Ashraf Ali Thanwi the Shari'a norms mandate "distinguishing the Muslim community[qawm], the maintenance of difference in our clothing, our manners, our way of speaking, and our behavior."
 He forbade the wearing of the English coat and pants, tying a Dhoti[worn by Hindu men], Gurgabi shoes and Lehenga, which were "things that are purely characteristics of other communities[aqwam]".

 The role of the Urdu language played an important role in the development of Muslim self-consciousness in the early twentieth century.
 Uttar Pradesh Muslims set up Anjumans or associations for the protection and promotion of Urdu.
 These early Muslim associations formed the core of the All India Muslim League in Dhaka in 1905.
-Many of the leaders belonged to the Ashraf category.
+Some of the leaders belonged to the Ashraf category.
 Uttar Pradesh Muslims created the movement for a separate Muslim state, later known as Pakistan.
 The eventual effect of this movement led to the partition of India, and creation of Pakistan.
-This led to an exodus of many Muslim professionals to Pakistan, and the division of the Uttar Pradesh Muslims, with the formation of the Muhajir ethnic group of Pakistan.
+This led to an exodus of multiple Muslim professionals to Pakistan, and the division of the Uttar Pradesh Muslims, with the formation of the Muhajir ethnic group of Pakistan.
 The role of the Aligarh Muslim University was extremely important in the creation of Pakistan.